Braces explained

 How braces work

-Braces apply gentle pressure through a wire connected to brackets on the teeth.
-Adjustments over time guide teeth into better alignment and improve how the bite meets.
+Braces apply gentle pressure through a wire connected to brackets attached to the teeth.
+Over time adjustments guide teeth into improved alignment while also helping correct bite relationships.

 What braces are commonly used for

-Crowding and overlap: when there isn’t enough space.
+Crowding and overlap – when there isn’t enough space for teeth to align naturally.

-Bite correction: overbite, underbite, crossbite, open bite (case dependent).
+Bite correction – overbite, underbite, crossbite, and open bite depending on the case.

 Benefits and trade-offs